Access and loans

 Use of electronic materials

 Electronic materials acquired by the Diak Library can be accessed by library customers from the library’s workstations.
-Certain collections can be accessed only by students and staff members of Diak.
+Most of the databases can be accessed by remote access only by students and staff members of Diak.

 Library facilities and equipment